 The Christie is working in partnership with University College Hospital London, to become the first two centres in the UK to provide high energy proton beam therapy (PBT).
 The centre in Manchester will include a fourth gantry, dedicated to research into this cutting-edge treatment.
 Construction work began in 2015 and the first patient will be treated in late 2018.

-Our Advanced Imaging and Flow Cytometry departments provide cutting-edge tools for both the fundamental and translational study of cancer, from molecular interactions in primary cells through to tissue-wide responses.
-Our equipment enables high content screening and super resolution microscopy – using a state of the art gSTED system – as well as cell sorting and analysing, spectroscopy and both confocal and widefield microscopy.
+At the Cancer Research UK Manchester Institute, Advanced Imaging and Flow Cytometry departments provide cutting-edge tools for both the fundamental and translational study of cancer, from molecular interactions in primary cells through to tissue-wide responses.
+Their equipment enables high content screening and super resolution microscopy – using a state of the art gSTED system – as well as cell sorting and analysing, spectroscopy and both confocal and widefield microscopy.

 Histology works with researchers to enable sectioning, staining and mounting of tissue samples.
 Unstained high-quality paraffin fixed or frozen sections are produced for immunohistochemical analysis, in situ hybridisation and laser capture microdissection, or alternatively the sections may be stained for morphological examination.
 Their various platforms enable the analysis of tissue, cells and CTCs, and much is fully automated to allow high throughput scanning and virtual microscopy.